Christian Chapman: Run to the Hills!

 September 17 - December 17, 2023

-For Chapman, stories are treasures, sources of inspiration and influence that move with him into the shifting realm of Anishinaabe storytelling.
+For Chapman, these stories are treasures, sources of inspiration and influence that travel with him into the shifting imaginary of Anishinaabe storytelling.

-Christian Chapman is an Anishinaabe artist from Fort William First Nation in Ontario.
-He has always loved and attended to stories deeply, admiring their depth and elusiveness, the ways they carry meaning, and how storytellers in his family — young and old — uniquely animate their being.
-These stories warmly anchored him in Anishinaabe traditions from where the North Shore sleeps, stretching back to times before his own.
+Christian Chapman, an Anishinaabe artist from Fort William First Nation in Ontario, has always cherished and attended to stories, admiring their depth, elusiveness, the ways they carry meaning, and how storytellers in his family — young and old — could uniquely animate their being.
+These stories warmly anchored him in Anishinaabe traditions from the north shore of Lake Superior, stretching back to times before his own.
 He would listen, carefully attentive, beaming with his own curiosity.
-For Chapman, these stories are treasures, sources of inspiration and influence that move with him into the shifting realm of Anishinaabe storytelling.
+For Chapman, these stories are treasures, sources of inspiration and influence that travel with him into the shifting imaginary of Anishinaabe storytelling.

-Run to the Hills! spotlights Chapman’s gift as a storyteller who, like relatives before him, finds his own way of being in conversation with ancestral narrative traditions.
-Using a combination of painting, printmaking, and other mixed media techniques, he forms a new visual lexicon of narrative-leaning storying that still carries old-timey resonances.
+Run to the Hills! spotlights Chapman’s gift as a storyteller who, like relatives before him, finds his own way of being in conversation with ancestral oral traditions.
+Using painting, printmaking, and other mixed media techniques, he forms a new graphic language for narrative expression that still carries old-timey sensibilities.

-In his work, you’ll find elements of Anishinaabeg humour, the mundane and small moments of daily life, alongside deeper political undercurrents that tug at its edges.
-What emerges is a practice rooted in a shifting, a place where identities blur, stories overlap, and something new begins to take form.
-At times, this space is grounded firmly in Anishinaabe Aki; at others, it drifts toward the fantastical, wandering in from the magical world of Disney.
-Across this terrain, he experiments with text, image, and a wide range of visual play—sometimes offering pointed themes, other times leaving room for more to be imagined.
+In his work, you’ll find elements of Anishinaabeg humour in the mundane and small moments of daily life, alongside the deeper political undercurrents that tug at its edges.
+This situates his practice in a new liminal zone where identities merge, and stories intersect—sometimes grounded in Anishinaabe Aki, other times wandering in from the magical world of Disney.
+He experiments with text, image, and visual juxtapositions, sometimes offering up pointed themes, other times leaving space for more to be imagined.

-The show’s title, Run to the Hills! nods to Iron Maiden’s famous track and references Chapman’s 2017 print, Fight for Your Life.
-The song, widely known and sung by Native uncles across Turtle Island, serves as a rallying cry for Indigenous peoples’ empowerment and strength.
-Chapman taps into these forces, paying tribute to a defiance that carries on across generations — much like old stories — while always leaving an opening for laughter to slip through
+The exhibit’s name, Run to the Hills! nods to Iron Maiden’s hit track and references Chapman’s 2017 print, Fight for Your Life.
+The song, widely known and belted outby Native uncles across Turtle Island, serves as a rallying cry for Indigenous empowerment and grit.
+Chapman harnesses these forces throughout his practice, honouring the timeless defiance that lives on across generations — much like old stories — while always leaving room for laughter to sneak in.

-Thank you/ Miigwetch!
-CUAG acknowledges with gratitude the many lenders whose generosity has made this exhibition possible: the Indigenous Art Collection at Crown-Indigenous Relations and Northern Affairs Canada, the Government of Ontario Art Collection, Archives of Ontario, Howard Adler, Barry Ace and Earl Truelove, Blake Angeconeb, Rawlson King and Linda Grussani, Bill Staubi and Bear Witness.
+Thank you / Miigwetch!
+CUAG gratefully acknowledges the many lenders whose generosity has made this exhibition possible: the Indigenous Art Collection at Crown-Indigenous Relations and Northern Affairs Canada, the Government of Ontario Art Collection, the Archives of Ontario, Howard Adler, Barry Ace and Earl Truelove, Blake Angeconeb, Rawlson King and Linda Grussani, Bill Staubi and Bear Witness.

 Curated by